 A local gallery had a show celebrating the Luzon right after the demolition.
 Here is a photo of the building before it was gone and the artwork I created, part of my Photo Extensions series—I used a photo I took of the building prior to its demolition and extended their colors across the surface.

-Another reason, speaking from a muralist's view point, why I think this news is so grand is they are BIG supporters of hand painted imagery on their walls.
+Another reason, speaking from a muralist's viewpoint, why I think this news is so grand is they are BIG supporters of hand-painted imagery on their walls.
 Pretty much on every practical surface.
 Do you know how rare this is?
 As you know, I have lots of attitude regarding the nonexistence of original art in people’s homes.
 My business is, of course, hand created so you'd think most of my clients would own other original art.
 You'd be surprised, as I am, that this is not always the case.
-These days buying a print (and I'm not referring to an artist signed and numbered piece--that's great because it means it's a limited addition...almost, kinda sort of close to an original), like a giclée print (I've had the unfortunate opportunity to inform many 'painting' purchasers that their 'painting' is NOT an original painting but rather a giclée print with clear gel smeared or brushed onto the surface to give it a hand painted, brushed texture...people, this is NOT real!), is so easy and CHEAP...or at least CHEAPER.
+These days buying a print (and I'm not referring to an artist signed and numbered piece--that's great because it means it's a limited edition...almost, kinda sort of close to an original), like a giclée print (I've had the unfortunate opportunity to inform many 'painting' purchasers that their 'painting' is NOT an original painting but rather a giclée print with clear gel smeared or brushed onto the surface to give it a hand painted, brushed texture...people, this is NOT real!), is so easy and CHEAP...or at least CHEAPER.
 We artists are having a hard time convincing art collectors to pay possibly a bit more and investigate a bit longer for that perfect, only-one-in-existence artwork.
 I commend those who do!
 There is even 'mural wallpaper' now.
 Oy vey!
 So the fact that McMenamins takes great care in investing in custom, hand painting makes me scream with joy!!!
 Welcome to town, I say!

 And an additional stream of good news came last week.
 McMenamins is slated to take on the Old City Hall building too, which is located just below the Elks Temple and the Spanish Steps!!!
 It's another gorgeous building that's long overdue for some loving care.
 Yip-a-doodle!
 Looking forward to what McMenamins has planned!